 Step 6: Export data

 Aside from generating old-format (.CWT) text files and populating the FRAM-CAS database, FRAMBuilder does produce any files extending beyond these stages.
 Thus, the end user must work directly within the FRAM-CAS database in order to acquire/use processing results in subsequent calibration procedures.
-The ‘FRAM-Out_CWTAll’ table contains the primary dataset of interest to the Main Calibration Program.
+The ‘FRAM-Out_CWTAll’ and ‘FRAM_star_CWT’ tables contain the primary data of interest to the Main Calibration Program.
 To extract results for further use, first filter data on the FRAMBuilder run of interest (filter on ‘ID’ field) and simply copy-paste it into an Excel spreadsheet (or export in any format as desired).
-The current template format for this file is called ‘CalibInputs_May262016.xlsx’ and includes a few notes about the post-processing steps needed to duplicate stocks (surrogates, etc.) so that it can be added to the Main Calibration Program’s database.
+The current template format for this file is called ‘Calibration_CWT_Inputs; MM.DD.YY.xlsx’ and includes a few notes about the post-processing steps needed to duplicate stocks (surrogates, etc.) so that it can be added to the Main Calibration Program’s database.
 Otherwise, further review of processing results can be achieved by looking at the raw recovery level (‘CWDBRecovery’ table) or by viewing mapped code-, merged-within-BY-, or merged-across-broods-specific results in the ‘FRAM_star_CWT’, which correspond to the pieces that have been rolled up into the final composite ‘FRAM-Out-CWTAll’ table.
 Beyond these components, the length-at-age prep (‘FRAM_GrowthData’) file can be exported for further processing/review in Excel, R, etc.